-The Group has been identifying and exploring other business new opportunities in the renewable energy sector and to broaden its sources of income to bring return to the Group and its shareholders (the "Shareholders").
+The Group has been identifying and exploring other new business opportunities in the renewable energy sector and to broaden its sources of income to bring return to the Group and its shareholders.

-Notice on the Action Plan for Further Tariff Mechanism Reform During the "14th Five-Year Period" (《關於「十四五」時期深化價格機制改革行動方案的通知》) issued by the NDRC clarified the improvement of the wind power and photovoltaic power generation pricing mechanism and the establishment of the pricing mechanism of new energy storage.
+Notice on the Action Plan for Further Tariff Mechanism Reform During the "14th Five-Year Period" (《關於「十四五」 時期深化價格機制改革行動方案的通知》) issued by the National Development and Reform Commission clarified the improvement of the wind power and photovoltaic power generation pricing mechanism and the establishment of the pricing mechanism of new energy storage.
 A point to note is that many provinces and other places in China have introduced new energy allocation storage programs since this year, mainly focusing on "photovoltaic + energy storage", "wind power + energy storage" mode.
 We believe that with the goal of reaching carbon peak and carbon neutral, energy storage has become the necessary way to achieve the "new power system based on new energy".
-As the business model of energy storage is relatively diversified, the Group will continue to closely monitor the development of new energy storage industry.
+As the business model of energy storage is relatively diversified, the Group will continue to closely monitor the development of new energy storage industry and actively seek for development opportunities.